GPU-Accelerated Belief Propagation for Program Analysis: Preliminaries

-A factor graph is a special type of probabilistic graphical model.
-Common models such as Bayesian networks and Markov random fields can be converted into factor graphs, enabling a unified approach to inference.
-In particular, LBP is an inference algorithm running on factor graphs.
-We now formally define factor graphs.

-\begin{definition}[Factor Graph] Given a set of random variables $\mathbf{X} = \{X_1, X_2, \dots, X_n\}$\footnote{In this paper, $\bar{X}$ denotes the domain of the random variable $X$.}, suppose their joint probability distribution can be factorized into a product of functions:
+A factor graph is a special type of PGM.
+Common PGMs such as Bayesian networks and Markov random fields can be converted into factor graphs, enabling a unified approach to inference.
+A factor graph is a bipartite graph representing the factorization of joint probability distribution.
+Given a set of random variables $\mathbf{X} = \{X_1, X_2, \dots, X_n\}$, suppose their joint probability distribution can be factorized into a product of functions: